 - Other business name(s).

-It’s important to note that registering a business name is not the same as business registration.
-If you want to register as a Sole Trader, you need to register as self-employed with Revenue before you invoice any clients.
+It’s important to note that registering a business name differs from business registration.
+If you want to register as a Sole Trader, you must register as self-employed with Revenue before you invoice any clients.

 How long does it take?

-If you outsource to a professional firm, like Accountant Online, we look after all the paperwork for you.
+We look after all the paperwork if you outsource to a professional firm, like Accountant Online.
 All you need to do is complete your client profile and sign the paperwork.

 Once your business name is approved, the CRO will issue your digital Business Name Certificate by email, and then you’re ready to start using your business name on invoices, your website, and letters.